slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states." (...)
 "The end state of all vehicles is autonomous.
 The end state of all military hardware is drones." (...)
 "Drone proliferation will democratize Mutually Assured Destruction and possibly lead to an uneasy peace." (...)
-"The game theory of autonomous drones is similar to the game theory of nuclear weapons - with MAD, doomsday devices, and first /second strike, but scaled down to individuals.
-We are entering the age of “if you can see it, you can kill it.”
-Anonymity is the best defense." (...)
+"The game theory of autonomous drones is similar to the game theory of nuclear weapons — with MAD, doomsday devices, and first /second strike, but scaled down to individuals.
+We are entering the age of «if you can see it, you can kill it.» Anonymity is the best defense." (...)
 "Mass drone manufacturing capability is the new nuclear weapon." (...)
 "Any country that can’t manufacture its own drones will be a vassal state." (...)
 "The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states." (...)